carrageen/jupyter-fyr-kernel/README.md

 ---

-This is part of my bachelors thesis.
+This was part of my bachelors thesis and is continued [here](https://github.com/vs-ude/jupyter-kernel-fyr).